MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/LAB[MB-220]_M2Lab1_Segments_and_Lists.md

 This lab compromises of three exercises:

-1. In exercise one, you will create a dynamic segment to pull in all contacts from the southwest.
+1. In exercise one, you will create a contact and create a dynamic segment that will pull those contacts.

 2. In exercise two, you will create two segments – one of your competitors and another one to pull in all contacts from the southwest except your